gcicceri/Organoids-Classification-/README.md

 Before training the DL models, it's necessary to prepare the data.
 This includes splitting the data into training, validation, and test sets from the original dataset of intestinal organoid annotated images, available at the zenodo archive **https://zenodo.org/records/6768583#.Y_S9uHbP2Uk**.
 Run **extract.py** and **Extract_Val_from_Train.py** inside the Python scripts folder to perform this step.

-## Official Dataset
+## Final Dataset

-The dataset used for this study is hosted on Google Drive and can be accessed through the following link:
+The final dataset used for this study is hosted on Google Drive and can be accessed through the following link:

 [Download Dataset from Google Drive](https://drive.google.com/drive/folders/1VBfK-1mJI8zpqEfmzp2ShcD2eo5YYMVU?usp=sharing)